Subscribe to our mailing list

-An interview with Wan Zulkiflee Wan Ariffin, CEO and Group President of PETRONAS
+An interview with Wan Zulkiflee Wan Ariffin, former CEO and Group President of PETRONAS

 PETRONAS, a Malaysian oil and gas corporation, was founded in 1974 as a small, 15-person company with big dreams.
 Today, they have more than 48,100 employees with business presence in 80 countries and across multiple business lines, including accounting, engineering, retail, oil fieldwork, and beyond.
 While differences in location and job description abound, there’s one thing every PETRONAS employee has in common: a shared commitment to the PETRONAS company culture.